Welcome to ORION-XT10.com

 Cogitaire est Vivare - Sit atur ad Astra [To Think is to Live - Thus reach we the Stars]

-NEVER OBSERVE THE SUN THROUGH A TELESCOPE WITHOUT A SOLAR FILTER INSTALLED !!
+NEVER OBSERVE THE SUN THROUGH A TELESCOPE or BINOCULARS WITHOUT A SOLAR FILTER INSTALLED !!

 Pictures of the Moon, Saturn and Jupiter, online now.

 4/12/08: Bingo!
 M42 Great Orion Nebula pics - Wot, no EQ tracking?

 How to clean-up an old pair of binoculars